ON THE OLD TESTAMENT

 both infinite and eternal.
 It was necessary to allow all the death and

-destruction, pain and suffering throughout the ages, just to create a
+destruction, pain and suffering throughout the ages to run its course, just to create a

-people who are experienced about sin, yet perfected to lead such a people.
+people who have experienced sin, an now perfected to lead such a people.

 This way, it won’t be God correcting man; we will correct them when they